vuejs-translations/docs-fr/src/api/composition-api-lifecycle.md

-# Composition API: Lifecycle Hooks {#composition-api-lifecycle-hooks}
+# Composition API: Les hooks du cycle de vie  {#composition-api-lifecycle-hooks}

 :::info Usage Note
 All APIs listed on this page must be called synchronously during the `setup()` phase of a component.
-See [Guide - Lifecycle Hooks](/guide/essentials/lifecycle.html) for more details.
+See [Guide - Les hooks du cycle de vie](/guide/essentials/lifecycle.html) for more details.
 :::

 ## onMounted() {#onmounted}